denniscayo/android_project_test/README.md

 - app: presentation layer
 - common-utils: module that contains common utilities
-- data: implement domain repositories and contains mappers
+- data: implement domain repositories and has mappers for DTO/Models
-- database: constaing ROOM database, dao and entities
+- database: ROOM database, dao and entities
 - domain: business rules
 - services: a rest module with DTO's and retrofit services